-In May of 2015, I graduated college, left a relationship that hadn’t been making me happy for months, and got let go from my job at an incredible publishing company due to a merger and lack of funds.
+In May of 2015, I graduated college, left a relationship that hadn’t been making me happy for months.
 The apartment that had been my solace for two years, a studio snuggled on the far end of the Upper East Side, was being taken over by new management and converting into a luxury condo.
 This was all just one month after graduation.

 I kept my head high, though, looking on the bright side that maybe this was my new adventure.
 However, 2016 wasn’t as kind as I had hoped.
 I lived in a less than ideal apartment while working numerous less than ideal jobs and diving into less than ideal relationships with less than ideal men.

 It took me a while to admit it to myself, but I was miserable.
 I was miserable.
 I was broke.
 I was tired.
 The city that had always saved me from drowning was now the thing pushing my head under water.